Colored-Coins/ColoredCoins-docs/getting_started.md

 npm install --save coloredcoins-sdk
 ```

 By default, the SDK is set up to use our Community-Hosted Node of ColoredCoins Core, which validates transactions and allows inspecting the state of the network.
 So there's no need to install anything else, you can start coding!
 After you gain some confidence with the SDK, we encourage you to install your own instance of ColoredCoins Core in a controlled environment and use that, for improved security.
+We'll be releasing ColoredCoins Core very soon, but if you'll want to set up your own backend immediately after completing the guide, you may run our [Docker Node](https://github.com/Colored-Coins/colored-coins-docker-node) which is less optimized and more resource-intensive, but fills the same part.
+You'll find more information about it [here](https://github.com/Colored-Coins/colored-coins-docker-node).

 ## Initialization